mouleshm1710/AWS-sparkify-ETL-project/README.md

 #### Schema Design
 The database schema is designed as a star schema, consisting of one fact table and four dimension tables, optimized for efficient querying and analysis of song play events.
 The schema includes:

-Fact Table: songplays
+#### Fact Table: songplays
 Columns: songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent
 This table records the events associated with song plays, enabling the analysis of user interactions with the platform.

-Dimension Tables:
+#### Dimension Tables:

-users: Contains user demographics and subscription level to understand user behavior and segmentation.
+**users**: Contains user demographics and subscription level to understand user behavior and segmentation.
 Columns: user_id, first_name, last_name, gender, level

-songs: Stores information about songs available in the music database for song popularity analysis.
+**songs**: Stores information about songs available in the music database for song popularity analysis.
 Columns: song_id, title, artist_id, year, duration

-artists: Provides details about artists to analyze trends in artist popularity and engagement.
+**artists**: Provides details about artists to analyze trends in artist popularity and engagement.
 Columns: artist_id, name, location, latitude, longitude

-time: Breaks down timestamps to facilitate time-based analysis of song play activities.
+**time**: Breaks down timestamps to facilitate time-based analysis of song play activities.
 Columns: start_time, hour, day, week, month, year, weekday

 This design allows for efficient joins between the fact and dimension tables, enabling complex queries to be executed swiftly, which is crucial for analytical performance.